JamesB0010/ThreeJsMultiplayerDemonstration/readme.md

 ## Play the game!
 You can actually play the game and test for yourself using [this link](https://threejsmultiplayerdemonstration.onrender.com).

+Although it is hosted on the free teir of render so when you open the link it may be broken, just give it a minute for the server to start up and reload the page and it should work 😄

 ---

 - **Development time:**